Dodge Demon Logo

 Dodge Demon Emblem

 The emblem contains no text, just a picture of a grinning devil’s head with sharp horns.
-The official palette is also limited and includes a bloody black color, which looks intimidating against the background of the red muscle car.
+The official palette is also limited and includes a dark red, which looks intimidating against the red muscle car’s background.